allen-cell-animated/timelapse-colorizer/DATA_FORMAT.md

 | 1       | 0, 1, 4    |
 | 2       | 2, 3, 5    |

-Note that the object IDs are not guaranteed to be sequential!
+Note that the object IDs in a track are not guaranteed to be sequential!

 ```
---track.json--
+--tracks.json--
 {
     "data": [
         1, // 0